avdg/screeps/README.md

 ### Build configuration

-- Open `Gruntfile.js` in an editor, look for `screeps: {`, fill in the options and save the file.
+- Open `settings.js` in an editor (if the file is not available, run `grunt` in console), fill in the options and save the file.
 - In a terminal open in a copy of this project: type `grunt deploy`
 - If done properly, this should push the code to screeps.com succesfully.